jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 Focus on the *intervals between the notes* instead.
 How they sound, where to find them, what they mean.

-The fingers will learn the shapes on their own, automatically linked to the sounds and feelings of the intervals.
+We gradually become aware that the fingers have learned the shapes on their own, wired into the sounds and feelings of the intervals.
+We begin to find we can direct our fingers by thinking of a sound, and they know where to place themselves, just like writing a word without thinking of the individual lines and circles being drawn.

 Practicing in this way strengthens neural pathways in the brain, which can then be reused automatically at performance time.